UNSW-oceanography/AMDOT-EXT-Tutorials/README.md

 This script demonstrates how to:

-* Load in the Port Hacking 100m AMDOT-EXT data product directly from the AODN thredds server using OPenDAP
+* Load in the Port Hacking 100m AMDOT-EXT data product directly from the AODN thredds server using OPeNDAP
 * Extract variables at a depth of 22m when there are strong marine heatwaves only, and convert time (MATLAB / R)
 * Calculate average cumulative, max, and mean intensity during strong marine heatwaves, as well as mean duration (and print/display this information)
 * save the sliced data in various formats (CSV, mat - MATLAB, NetCDF - Python, rdata - R)